-The Public Administrator derives revenue from administrative fees collected for the administration of estates for people who perish in Cook County without a will or where there is no person with the right or desire to administer the estate.
-The projected year-end revenues for FY2024 are \$1.7 million.
-The Public Administrator projects collecting \$1.8 million in fees for FY2025.
+The Public Administrator derives revenue from fees collected for the administration of estates for people who perish in Cook County either without a will or where there is no person with the right or desire to administer the estate.
+The Public Administrator's projected year-end revenue for FY2024 is \$1.7 million, with anticipated revenue for FY2025 totaling \$1.8 million.